 Board of Trustees Policy Manual, Section 2.06.01 Adjunct Faculty Assignment https://kish.edu/about/leadership/board/policy-manual/ pdfs/ch2/2.06.01.pdf Employees covered by a collective bargaining agreement will have this policy administered consistent with their respective agreement.
-KCAEA Contract, Section 10.1 and 10.2.
+This process is governed by the KCAEA Contract, Section 10.1 and 10.2.